DhanyaHN/PGNChess/PGNChess/Readme.md

-given a file with pgn notations for a chess game, the final position of all the pawns on chess board are determined.
+Given a file with pgn notations for a chess game, the final position of all the pawns on the chess board are obtained.